bitst0rm-pub/Formatter/README.md

 ## Auto-detect Formatting

 Starting from version 1.4.0, Formatter introduces a configuration mechanism to auto-detect formatter for itself (Special thanks to @[midrare](https://github.com/midrare) for ideas, tests and suggestions).
-Formatter will start to search up the file tree inside the project folders until a following file is found: `.sublimeformatter.json` OR `.sublimeformatter`
+Formatter will start to search up the file tree inside the working folder until a following file is found: `.sublimeformatter.json` OR `.sublimeformatter`

 ```js
 {